Radio in Puerto Rico: The Golden Era

 By the 1950s, local stations had created large music catalogues.
 Felipe Rodríguez, Leocadio Vizcarrondo, Johnny Rodríguez, Trio Vegabajeño, the César Concepción Orquesta, Bobby Capó, Cheíto González, Luz María Rolón, the Figueroa-Castro Duo, Ramón Reyes, Tobín, Rubén Berrios' Orquesta, Venegas Lloveras, Trio Santurce, Angelina Alicea, Vidalina Santiago, María Esther Pérez Félix, José Antonio Salamán and Daniel Santos, among others (both local and foreign), headlined the decade that is also called the "Golden Era" of Puerto Rican radio.
 The arrival of television also led to the crossover of several figures.
+Camino Fraticelli was one of the most successful, being able to move between mediums with the support of the advertisers, who competed over him.
 Radio remained the main source of information, with stations having their own reporters and joining the international news services.

 A standard practice had been established within the industry, the language was presented in a non-technical manner to the average citizen and an emphasis was placed on not promoting the figure of outlaws as folk heroes.
 On the topic of Puerto Rican history, radio was used as a platform to distribute it.
 Meanwhile, the sale of airtime to external interests gained more prominence.
 Gilbert Mamery created Discoteca del Recuerdo, which would follow Mi Alegre Despertar in terms of durability.
 Shows like La Clase Diaria, El Carrusel de la Alegría, El Colmado de la Esquina, El Fiscal Informa, La Gaviota, were aired during the decade.

 Diplo continued to lead the ratings, while Tommy Muñiz's La Familia Pérez dominated the younger demographics.
 Music, poetry, news, radionovelas, comedy and variety shows were fixtures.
 Sports such as baseball and basketball were also popular, so horse racing as the career of legendary horse Camarero unraveled during the decade.
 Popular activities were also covered and aired.
 While figures like Rafael Agudo remained relevant, several others emerged including Jacobo Morales, Luis de Tejada, Esther Sandoval, Enrique Muñiz Gutiérrez, Manuel Borrero, Eugenio Guerra, Luis Rigual, Aníbal González Irizarry, Enrique Vélez Posada, Emilio E. Huyke, Guillermo José Torres and many others.
 Foreigners also arrived, chiefly from Latin America, performing a number of roles.
 The careers of Adalberto "Machuchal" Rodríguez, Tommy Muñiz and José Miguel Agrelot consolidated further during the 1950s.